bryanirl/Top-Projects/Social Media Sentiment and Renewable Energy Stocks/README.md

 ---

 ## Future Work
--***Expand to Additional Social Media***: Include sentiment from Reddit and other sources to increase data coverage.
+- ***Expand to Additional Social Media***: Include sentiment from Reddit and other sources to increase data coverage.
--***Consideration of Financial News Media***: Include sentiment from popular financial news outlets to diversify input and broaden scope of analysis.
+- ***Consideration of Financial News Media***: Include sentiment from popular financial news outlets to diversify input and broaden scope of analysis.
--***Refine Models***: Test and/or implement additional machine learning/artificial intelligence algorithms for higher predictive accuracy.
+- ***Refine Models***: Test and/or implement additional machine learning/artificial intelligence algorithms for higher predictive accuracy.
--***Real-Time Monitoring***: Explore real-time sentiment analysis for live stock prediction.
+- ***Real-Time Monitoring***: Explore real-time sentiment analysis for live stock prediction.

 ---